Skip to main content

 What is Two-Factor Authentication and what do I need for it?

-Two-Factor Authentication (2FA) is a security procedure that uses two different factors when logging into an account or service to confirm the user's identity.
+Two-Factor Authentication (2FA) is a security procedure that uses two different factors when logging in to an account or service to confirm the user's identity.
 In contrast to conventional login, where only a password is requested, 2FA offers an additional layer of protection.
 This makes it more difficult for attackers to gain access to sensitive information, even if they know the password.

 How does 2FA work?